relativitydev/relativity-trace-documentation/docs/user_guide/alerting/creating_a_policy.md

 -   **Relativity highlight color:** optional highlighting configuration in the Relativity viewer (see [highlighting](#highlighting) section)

-In addition, you can see and modify Term Categories and Rules associated with Term and its status with regards to execution
+In addition, you can see and modify Term Categories and Rules associated with each Term and its status with regards to execution

 ![](media/rules/5b46e7806548749e50586196d43aa468.png)